Disclaimer! This chapter contains explicit language and may not be suitable for younger readers

 ‘No… It’s just… I think he’s going to be a dad.’

 ‘I don’t know.
-And I don’t want to talk about it right now…’
+And I don’t really care.
+He can do whatever he wants… C’mon, I don’t want to talk about it right now…’

 She kisses Taïga’s cheek.
 ‘C’mon, let’s get you ready for your date tonight.’